- Competitive rates

 Esurance Review Summary

-Esurance is a pretty good insurance company, earning a rating of 3.3/5 from WalletHub, positive customer reviews, and solid ratings from organizations such as J.D.
-Power and the Better Business Bureau (BBB).
+Esurance is a pretty good insurance company, earning a rating of 3.0/5 from WalletHub, and positive customer reviews.
 Esurance, which is a subsidiary of Allstate, is best known for being online-based and specializing in cheap, basic insurance policies.
 Just keep in mind that Esurance only offers auto and home insurance, so it doesn't provide as many other types of coverage as some of its competitors.

 In the sections below, you can learn more about Esurance’s coverage options, how they compare to those of its competitors, and where Esurance could improve.
 For instance, Esurance isn’t available to everyone, as it only offers insurance policies in 43 states – not including Alaska, Delaware, the District of Columbia, Hawaii, Montana, New Hampshire, Vermont, or Wyoming.

 Summary: Esurance Scores by Review Category

 |Esurance Types of Insurance and Additional Services Offered||3/5|

 Now that you’re familiar with Esurance’s scores in each of our review categories, let’s see how the company compares to top competitors in a handful of key areas.
 Hopefully, this will help you find the best insurance company for your needs.

 |21-Year-Old||$81 per month|